kenkool23/Patra_corp/README.md

-# This project is a simple java web application.
-Tools used include; Terraform, Packer, Maven, Tomcat Server, Datadog, Github action and AWS cloud provider.
+# This is a simple java web application project that leverage on; Terraform, Packer, Maven, Tomcat Server, Datadog, Github action and AWS cloud provider to automate IaaC, Configuration manamgement and CI-CD pipeline.

 # Packer Folder contains 'custom_image.json, variable.json and tomcat_install.sh', this will build a custom baked imaged that will be preconfigured with all applications except the source code.
 By running 'Packer build custom_image.json', the custom image will be generated and serves as imput to the Terraform template.
 The output AMI will be used by Terraform to launch EC2 servers on AWS.
    - custom_image.json contains code that will build a custom image with som pre-configured application by Ansible playbook and Shell script.